About this Project and Exhibition

 Mission

 This independent project has been created and governed by individuals beyond institutions and financially supported mainly by competitive academic grants.
-Its primary mission is to increase awareness and understanding of the Emamzadeh Yahya shrine complex and its dispersed collections and archives worldwide, without pursuing commercial, political, or institutional objectives.
+Its primary mission is to increase awareness and understanding of the Emamzadeh Yahya shrine complex and its dispersed tiles, collections, and archives, without pursuing commercial, political, or institutional objectives.
 The project is committed to accessibility and the open and equitable dissemination of knowledge.

 We hope that the educational resources presented in this website will be useful to students working on Persian art and Iranian studies around the world.